Learn from the competition

 On a business’s journey to becoming successful, there are many ‘battles’ and challenges to be faced and overcame.
 Mistakes will be made and you may find yourself with days where nothing is going the way it’s supposed too.
 However, one day it’ll all come together and things will begin to fall into place.
 There is so much to learn about operating a business and generated from many sources such as the internet, business classes, school, friends and family, and even your competitors.
 Although it might sound bizarre to learn from your competitors, it can actually be beneficial towards you and your business.
 The following are five things your competitors can teach you about your business.

 Imagine if you have a question or complaint about a company’s product or services, and call the company where you are put on hold, for what seems like forever.
 Or send an email to the company and don’t get a response within the next couple of days.
 This can be extremely frustrating for customers that have to wait.
 On average, customers expect a response from a company within an hour, sometimes less if they have a complaint or question.
 In order to keep customers and maintain a successful business, effective communication between your customers and your team is extremely important.
 Try going through your competitors’ customer service experience.
 Highlight what they do better than your company, and find areas in which the experience can be improved.
-With this information, you can help organize a perfect customer experience that makes your business stand out amongst the rest.
+With this information, you can help organize a perfect customer experience that makes your business stand out from the rest.

 2. Marketing Strategies